 Many health needs have been associated with poverty.
 According to the U.S. Census, in 2014 approximately 15.9 percent of people in Ohio were living in poverty.
-At 31.1 percent, the average poverty rate in the Local Neighborhoods community was significantly higher than the state average.
-Low income census tracts are prevalent throughout the Local Neighborhoods community.
+At 31.1 percent, the average poverty rate in the Local neighborhoods community was significantly higher than the state average.
+Low income census tracts are prevalent throughout the Local neighborhoods community.

 The percentage of people uninsured has declined in recent years, due to two primary factors.
 First, between 2010 and 2015, unemployment rates at the county, state, and national level decreased significantly.
 Many receive health insurance coverage through their (or a family member's) employer.
 Second, in 2010 the Patient Protection and Affordable Care Act (ACA, 2010) was enacted, and Ohio was among the states that expanded Medicaid eligibility.
-In 2015, 4 out of the 18 ZIP codes in the Local Neighborhoods community had uninsured rates below ten percent.
-By 2020, it is projected that this will increase to 16 of the 18 ZIP codes in the Local community.
+In 2015, 4 out of the 18 ZIP codes in the Main Campus Local neighborhoods community had uninsured rates below ten percent.
+By 2020, it is projected that this will increase to 16 of the 18 ZIP codes in the Local community

 In 2014, approximately 18.5 percent of the population in Cuyahoga County was living in poverty; a higher percent than the Ohio average.
 Poverty rates in the 7-County community and Ohio have been comparatively high for Black and Hispanic (or Latino) residents.
-The poverty rates for Hispanic (or Latino) residents of Cuyahoga and Lorain counties have exceeded the Ohio average as have the poverty rates for Asian residents of Lorain, Medina, Portage, and Summit counties.
+The poverty rate for Hispanic (or Latino) residents of Cuyahoga County has exceeded the Ohio average as has the poverty rate for Asian residents of Lorain, Medina, Portage, and Summit counties.

-2013 crime rates in Cuyahoga and Summit counties were well above Ohio averages.
+2014 crime rates in Cuyahoga and Summit counties were well above Ohio averages.